jamesmunns/lab-notebook/src/ideas/emu-pac.md

     * We probably want a "fake" RTT peripheral, which can be used for `rprintln` or `defmt` capabilities
 * A "board simulator", which would be a 2d or 3d rendering of the board and any connected components, allowing users to "see" things like LEDs blinking, motors spinning, etc. based on the operation of the emulated CPU
 * We probably need some kind of "notification system" where writes to certain registers can trigger behaviors, such as a peripheral starting operation

+## Unknowns

+There are a couple things I don't know how to handle, including:

+* Use of `svd2rust`
+    * Should we fake an svd2rust style interface?
+    * Or should we make an actual SVD to stay coupled?
+* How to build an `emu-rt` crate
+* How to add `rtic` support